miquels/webdav-server-rs/README.md

 with rust nightly.
 The `rust-toolchain` file currently has it pinned on nightly-2019-04-28.

+## Features.

+- RFC4918: webdav, full support
+- RFC4331: webdav quota support (linux quota, NFS quota, statfs)
+- locking support (fake locking, enough for macOS and Windows clients)
+- can be case insensitive for Windows clients
+- files starting with a dot get the HIDDEN attribute on windows
+- optimizations for macOS (spotlight indexing disabled, thumbnail previews disabled, some light directory caching for `._` files)
+- partial put support
+- tested with Windows, macOS, Linux clients

 ## Configuration.

 See the [example webdav-server.toml file](webdav-server.toml)

+There is also an [example nginx proxy](examples/nginx-proxy.conf) configuration.

 ## Notes.